DataWraith/vindinium-starter-go/README.md

 * `-c <number of games>`

     How many games you want to play (defaults to 1).
 If you specify 0 here, the client will continue to play games until interrupted.
+Note that a game will be counted multiple times if more than one instance of the bot participates.

 * `-j <number of instances>`